In 1999 the most significant American film movement

 ...of the erotic thriller!

 We were interviewed by Diabolique Magazine about the history of the erotic thriller and the current state of the genre.
-Also included in the article is an expanded, exclusive version of our trailer.

 Written for Vanity Fair in 2017 on the 25th anniversary of Basic Instinct (1992), Donald Liebenson's article marked the first time any major publication referenced a DTV erotic thriller like Night Eyes (1990) in the same breath as a lofty studio picture.
 We've interviewed several people quoted in this fantastic article.